 There are two types of these receptors – rods and cones.
 The cones, concentrated mainly in the area called the macula, are responsible for colour pigment.
 There are three types of cones responsible for the colour signals, each containing a different pigment.

 Our Brisbane optometrists can diagnose colour vision deficiency, by conducting various tests and assessments.
-One of the most well-known of these is the Ishihara plates test – you will find a simplified example of what it involves, at the bottom of this page.
+One of the most well-known of these is the Ishihara plates test – you will find a simplified example of what it involves, elsewhere on this page.

-Although there is no cure for colour blindness, in the last decade we have seen incredible advances in this area resulting in the development of colour blind lenses.
+In recent years we have seen incredible advances, resulting in the development of colour blind lenses.

 Colour blind glasses have been designed to help individuals with colour blindness to identify colours and shades, that previously seemed exactly the same.